TalhahTahir/Academix/README.md

 1. Phase 1: accept only card payments | no wallets | use stripe in backend | only Async

 2. Phase 2: accept cards, bank Transfers, Mobile Wallets | have wallets

+---
+TO-DO:
+1. PaymentServiceImpl is Handling work of other fields, split the work